 Six Mile Gap to Treasure Island Float

-Date: 9:30 am, Friday, June 5, 2020, meet at the top of the trail at Six Mile Gap campground.
+Date: 9:30 am, Friday, May 31, 2024, meet in the parking lot at the top of the trail at Six Mile Gap campground.
 We start late to give people the opportunity to drive to Wyoming Friday morning.
-If this float has to be postponed due to weather or high water, the trip will be delayed until June 12.
+Allow about 3 hours driving time.
+If this float has to be postponed due to weather or high water, the trip will be delayed until June 14.

 Overview: We float a total of about 38 miles from Six Mile Gap campground to Treasure Island.
 On Friday we float from Six Mile Gap campground to Deadwater South campground, about 6 miles.
 On Saturday we float to the second campground, about 17 miles.
 On Sunday we float 15 miles to Treasure Island, the take-out.
 We start out in the Platte River Wilderness area, which is part of the Medicine Bow National Forest.
 This is a beautiful pine forest area.
 We end up floating through ranch land where the river is lined with cottonwoods.
 We have seen moose on previous floats and the fishing is generally quite good.
 We start the float at an elevation of about 8,000 feet, so be prepared for cooler weather.